-Guest article by Shane Wilkinson.
+Guest article by Shane Wilkinson

 This exciting saga began on a crisp Autumnal bright sunny morning (these perfect conditions prevailed throughout the day).
-I caught the first bus from Kendal into Lakeland’s scenic splendour, experiencing a very familiar routine of transportation for a solitary Wainwright during those 13 years of compiling his seven iconic Pictorial Guides from 1952 to 1965.
+I caught the first bus from Kendal into Lakeland’s scenic splendour, experiencing a very familiar transportation routine for a solitary Wainwright during those 13 years of compiling his seven iconic Pictorial Guides from 1952 to 1965.

-Here was the first-time appearance, and not the last on this excursion, for his route creation across the whole north of England; the eminent A Coast to Coast Walk, which he completed during the summer of 1972.
+Here was the first-time appearance, and not the last on this excursion, for his route creation across the whole north of England, the eminent A Coast to Coast Walk, which he completed during the summer of 1972.

 Helm Crag dominates the scene, and this was the only summit where Wainwright could not reasonably negotiate the very highest point, a reminiscence from The Central Fells.
 Then over Dunmail Raise and alongside Thirlmere, Helvellyn’s heights rising above, included in The Eastern Fells, where Wainwright truly made his mark with that pioneering publication.

-At Bothel, the opening chapter of this thrilling trip was completed via a top deck viewpoint voyage through the Lake District National Park, with the vibrant Autumn colours on display being a joy to behold, along with the outstanding scenery.
+At Bothel, the opening chapter of this thrilling trip was completed via a top-deck viewpoint voyage through the Lake District National Park, with the vibrant Autumn colours on display being a joy to behold, along with the outstanding scenery.

 At Carlisle, I boarded the train taking this exciting expedition closer to the main objective of the day.
-Haltwhistle railway station was so near and yet so far, from the target of Hadrian’s Wall, because of a delay with the next bus onwards to Once Brewed.
+Haltwhistle railway station was so near and yet so far, from the target of Hadrian’s Wall, because of a delay with the next bus to Once Brewed.

 Leaving the capital city of Cumberland by train yet again, but this time through the valley of the River Eden to its source in the Pennines, An Eden Sketchbook came to mind.
 Firstly, onto Appleby-in-Westmorland, where Wainwright also arrived during his Pennine Journey adventure on October 3, 1938.
 From here, we would both be taking different routes and methods of movement, but ultimately to the same destination of Settle.

 Staying for too long in the comfort of a cafe during bad weather conditions, he almost gave up and even considered catching a train back home.
 However, he firmly carried on towards Kirkby Stephen railway station (which was also the next place on this day trip), but even more unkempt than before.
-He strongly thought again about calling it off with another station being nearby.
+He strongly thought again about calling it off with another station nearby.
 In this Kirkby Stephen area, A Coast to Coast Walk was met once more (the last time being at Grasmere), and the Yorkshire Dales were approached.

-Several works by Wainwright were recalled in quick succession during the transition from Westmorland into Yorkshire, most notably his masterpiece: Westmorland Heritage, along with A Dales Sketchbook and A Second Dales Sketchbook.
-Then passing directly below Wild Boar Fell, over the Settle to Carlisle railway line summit level at Ais Gill, and through to Garsdale station.
+Several works by Wainwright were recalled in quick succession during the transition from Westmorland into Yorkshire, most notably his masterpiece: Westmorland Heritage, along with A Dales Sketchbook and A Second Dales Sketchbook, whilst passing directly below Wild Boar Fell, over the Settle to Carlisle railway line summit level at Ais Gill, and through to Garsdale station.
 This area was mentioned in Walks on the Howgill Fells.
 England’s highest mainline station at Dent introduced Walks in Limestone Country.

 Crossing the famous Ribblehead Viaduct, surrounded by Yorkshire’s Three Peaks of Whernside, Ingleborough & Pen-y-Ghent, heralded the starting place for A Ribble Sketchbook.
-For the first time since Hadrian’s Wall, an acquaintance was made at Horton-in-Ribblesdale, with Pennine Way Companion again – although it’s still not the last meeting place, for that trail on this long day trip.
+For the first time since Hadrian’s Wall, an acquaintance was made at Horton-in-Ribblesdale, with Pennine Way Companion again – although it’s still not the last meeting place for that trail on this long day trip.

 Looking further down the Ribble Valley revealed a glorious light on the ever-prominent Pendle Hill, where a young Wainwright made his first proud conquest to a high hilltop of renown.
 Hellifield railway station caused a momentary thought regarding Wainwright’s possible return route back home to Blackburn in 1938.
 Did his train proceed directly through the Ribble Valley via Clitheroe, or was there a longer alternative involving a connection at Skipton?

 A final train to Huddersfield and a late bus home brought this entire expedition to its gratifying conclusion.
 But one more act remained and was done in darkness using a peaceful night stroll into the Peak District National Park and going partway up the moorland road to Wessenden Head, also mentioned in Pennine Way Companion.
-Black Hill is nearby and notorious for its thick covering of peat, especially during the mid-60’s when Wainwright was surveying the route to compile his guide.
+Black Hill is nearby and notorious for its thick covering of peat, especially during the mid-60s when Wainwright was surveying the route to compile his guide.

-In the stillness of that cold night at the end of such a long day of Wainwright memories, it was a moving moment to consider that Wainwright almost perished after that, becoming stuck in a bog near to the lonely summit.
+In the stillness of that cold night at the end of such a long day of Wainwright memories, it was a moving moment to consider that Wainwright almost perished after that, becoming stuck in a bog near the lonely summit.
 Of course, if he hadn’t survived his ordeal, all these publications mentioned here, apart from the original seven Pictorial Guides to the Lakeland Fells, would never have appeared in all their glory.

-With this eventful occasion drawing to a quiet finale and being situated just inside the north-eastern boundary of the Peak District, there was a realisation that four different National Parks had been visited in a single day, and by using public transport throughout this meaningful venture.
+With this eventful occasion drawing to a quiet finale and being situated just inside the northeastern boundary of the Peak District, there was a realisation that four different National Parks had been visited in a single day, and by using public transport throughout this meaningful venture.
 Hopefully, Wainwright would have been pleased with this tour in his honour and acknowledgement that his legacy lives on!Back to top of page